-Links to the detailed sewing instructions at the bottom of the page.
+Links to detailed sewing instructions

 Sewing lingerie can be very well done with your home sewing machine.
 You will only need two basic stitches: straight stitch and zigzag stitch.
 When sewing other underwear, an over-locker will come in very handy, unless you own a sewing machine that has a good stretch stitch and an even feed.